CMU-313/fall-2022-hw4-starter-code/README.md

 #### Prereqs

-- We recommend Python version > 3.7 be installed
+- The version of Python you and your team will be using.
+It's currently set to version 3.7
 - pip package manager is updated to latest version
 - For additional resources, check out [this link](https://pipenv-fork.readthedocs.io/en/latest/install.html#installing-pipenv)